jameycribbs/hare/README.md

 Relationship struct.
 Take a look at the crud.go file in the "examples" directory for an example of how this is done.

+You can also mimic a "has_many" association, using a similar technique.
+Take a look at the crud example for how to do that.

 #### Database Administration